InFiNet-Code-AB/.github/profile/README.md

-# Welcome to InFiNet Code AB 👋

-We are an IT consulting and education company based in Gothenburg, Sweden.
-At InFiNet Code, we combine **consulting expertise, workshops, hackathons, app development, and training programs** to help individuals and organizations unlock the full potential of **IT and AI**.

-Our focus is not just on writing code — it’s on **solving real problems** through technology, teaching **Clean Code principles**, and building **AI-powered tools and applications** that move businesses forward.

----

-## About Us 📖

-- **Founded**: 2016 — With nearly a decade of experience, we’ve delivered scalable, maintainable, and impactful software solutions across industries.
-- **Expertise**: Enterprise projects, AI applications, mobile apps, workshops, and tailored education.
-From hands-on coding to strategic architecture, we know how to create results that last.
-- **Community Impact**: We give back by running hackathons, workshops, and LIA programs for students — inspiring the next generation of problem solvers.
-- **Our Mission**: To **empower developers and organizations** with the knowledge, tools, and mindset to succeed in an ever-changing tech landscape.

----

-## What We Do 🚀

-- **Consulting & Development** → Fullstack projects in .NET, React, Next.js, and modern cloud environments.
-- **AI Solutions** → Building smart apps and tools that help businesses automate and innovate.
-- **App Development** → Mobile and cross-platform apps with Flutter, Expo, and React Native.
-- **Workshops & Education** → Hands-on learning experiences on Clean Code, modern tech stacks, and AI.
-- **Hackathons & Community** → Engaging with students and professionals to create real impact.
-- **Problem Solving** → We believe IT is not about code lines, but about fixing challenges that matter.

----

-## Our Technology Stack 🛠️

-We work with a modern, battle-tested stack to ensure flexibility and scalability:
-- **AI** → Tools, Apps, Integrations, Models, Data Analysis
-- **Cloud + Architecture** → AWS, AZURE, GCP
-- **Backend & Enterprise** → .NET Core, Docker, Kubernetes
-- **Frontend & Web** → React, Next.js, TypeScript, JavaScript, Remix, Three.js
-- **Mobile & Apps** → Flutter, Expo, React Native

----

-## Why InFiNet Code? ✨

-Because we don’t just deliver projects — we **teach, share, and empower**.
-Our clients and students walk away not only with working solutions, but with the confidence and knowledge to face tomorrow’s challenges.

----

-## Contact Us 📩

-For collaborations, workshops, or consulting inquiries, reach out via our [website](https://www.infinetcode.se/).

----
+InFiNet Code AB 👋
+Craftin the future !

+Empowering innovation through technology & education.

+About Us 📖

+InFiNet Code AB is a Swedish technology company based in Gothenburg, focused on delivering AI-driven software products, consulting services, and technical education.

+Founded in 2016, we’ve grown from a consulting agency into a hybrid tech organization — combining deep expertise in software engineering, AI innovation, and product development.

+Our work spans three pillars:

+Consulting & Engineering Services – delivering scalable digital solutions for clients.

+Education & Community – training developers and future professionals through workshops, hackathons, and LIA programs.

+Product Development (SaaS) – building intelligent platforms that transform how people learn, build, and collaborate in tech.

+Our mission is simple:

+To empower developers, organizations, and learners with the tools, knowledge, and technology to succeed in the AI era.

+What We Do 🚀
+🔹 Consulting & Development

+Full-cycle engineering for startups and enterprises — from architecture to deployment.
+We specialize in scalable, maintainable systems with strong emphasis on Clean Code, DevOps, and cloud-native design.

+🔹 SaaS & Product Innovation

+We design, build, and launch our own AI-powered platforms and learning products, including:

+Learning Management Systems (LMS) with real-time analytics

+AI-driven insight engines for education and training

+Productivity and automation tools for modern teams

+🔹 AI Solutions & Integration

+Helping organizations leverage AI through:

+Intelligent assistants and recommendation systems

+Predictive analytics and process automation

+AI model integration into existing workflows

+🔹 Workshops, Training & Community

+We teach Clean Code, modern web and mobile development, and applied AI through:

+Corporate training

+YH-school partnerships and LIA programs

+Hackathons and innovation events

+Technology Stack 🛠️

+Our engineering approach is modular, cloud-native, and AI-ready.
+We work across modern technologies including:

+AI & Data → OpenAI, LangChain, TensorFlow, Data Analysis, Integrations Backend → .NET Core, Node.js, Python, Docker, Kubernetes Frontend & Web → React, Next.js, TypeScript, Remix, Three.js Mobile & Apps → Flutter, Expo, React Native
+Cloud & Architecture → AWS, Azure, GCP, CI/CD pipelines

+Why InFiNet Code? 💡

+Because we go beyond code.
+We combine the mindset of a consulting partner with the innovation of a product studio — delivering solutions that teach, scale, and last.

+✅ End-to-end expertise – from business logic to AI implementation ✅ Strong educational DNA – we don’t just build; we explain and empower ✅ Proven industry experience – serving clients across sectors since 2016 ✅ Product-first innovation – developing SaaS tools that solve real business challenges

+Our Vision 🌍

+To become a leading force in AI-powered education and development platforms, enabling a smarter, more connected tech ecosystem where learning and building are one continuous process.

+Contact Us 📩

+📍 Based in Gothenburg, Sweden
+🌐 www.infinetcode.se

+📧 support@infinetcode.se

 © 2025 InFiNet Code AB.
 All rights reserved.
+Building products.
+Empowering people.
+Crafting the future.